-1. Required textbook: Options, Futures, and Other Derivatives by John C. Hull.
+- 1. Recommended textbook: Options, Futures, and Other Derivatives by John C. Hull.
 You do not need to buy the latest edition from the University bookstore; a previous edition purchased online will also work.

-2. Course Website: The course website on Canvas will be used as an important channel to disseminate course-related information.
+While I'm not requiring this textbook for this course, I do strongly recommend using it. - 2.
+Course Website: The course website on Canvas will be used as an important channel to disseminate course-related information.
 I will also upload syllabus, slides and other relevant materials on Canvas.
 It is the students' responsibility to regularly check the site for important information and updates.
-Please make sure that you have enabled notifications for this course.

-3. Other materials and readings: Concurrent to our discussions, I will also be posting additional reading materials on Canvas.
+Please make sure that you have enabled notifications for this course. - 3.
+Other materials and readings: Concurrent to our discussions, I will also be posting additional reading materials on Canvas.